gradio-app/gradio/testing-guidelines/ci.md

 #### storybook

-We redeploy storybook on every pull request that contains changes to the js source code to allow users to preview visual changes.
+We redeploy storybook on every pull request that contains changes to the frontend source code to allow users to preview visual changes.
 Each PR is commented with a link to the storybook deployment.
 This deployment is also responsible for our visual tests as they are part of the same process.

 The storybook deploment process is relatively simple as we use an action created by the storybook developers and use their service (chromatic) to handle this: